UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

  .. figure:: /images/MeshFilterComonent(2).jpg
     :scale: 95 %

 With Save As button, you can rename it or save it in a different folder.
+Once a mesh is saved as .asset the mesh data in the asset file will be synchronized with the UModeler mesh.

 ----------------------------------------------------------------------------------------------------------------------

 Available Tools
 =======================================

+The available tools in the Lite version are limited but we're sure that with just the tools listed below you can create great levels and artworks.

 .. toctree::
    :maxdepth: 1